About Walla Walla Community College

 WWCC has a robust academic transfer degree program and is widely recognized for aligning its workforce education programs with current and emerging economic needs of the region.
 Notable workforce education programs such as Nursing and Allied Health Professions, Agriculture, Energy Systems Technology, Business Administration, Enology and Viticulture, Automotive and Diesel Trades, Cosmetology, Culinary, Collision Repair and a long-standing partnership with the John Deere Corporation to train agricultural technicians.
 WWCC is home to College Cellars, the first campus-based, student run, commercial winery established in the United States.
 The Clarkston Campus also includes several workforce education programs designed to meet the needs of a dynamic and diverse healthcare, agriculture, manufacturing, and business sectors in the Lewis-Clark Valley.

 WWCC has recently added two highly successful Bachelor of Applied Science (BAS) degrees into its course offerings to meet student and regional needs including a Management and Entrepreneurship and Agricultural Systems.
 A third BAS track with an emphasis in Criminal Justice is anticipated to begin in fall 2021.
 In addition, WWCC offers courses through extended learning; dual-credit and alternative high school programs; workplace learning centers; outreach learning programs; and lifelong learning opportunities.
-This includes the fun and educational Kids’ College in the summer and Quest, a program that offers short courses to retired citizens.
+This includes the fun and educational Kids’ College in the summer and Quest, a program that offers short courses to community members.

 Walla Walla Community College places an extremely high value on external partnerships and community engagement.
 The College has built enduring partnerships with K-12 and our neighboring institutions, Lewis Clark State College, Whitman College, and Walla Walla University, as well as with several other baccalaureate institutions in the Pacific Northwest.
 Basic Skills and English Language Acquisition classes are offered on campus, at workplace learning centers, and in the community.
 The Confederated Tribes of the Umatilla Indian Reservation are key partners in addressing the region’s water issues and restoring fish habitat.
 They are co-located in the William A. Grant Water and Environmental Center on the Walla Walla campus.